Bobagi/dumb-docker/README.md

 # Dumb Docker

-This repo contains a simple Next.js frontend with a Node.js backend container.
-The frontend proxies API requests to the backend using an internal environment variable.
+This repo contains a simple Next.js frontend with a FastAPI backend container.
+The frontend proxies API requests to the backend using an internal environment variable so it can access the Docker data.

 ## Environment Variables